junghyup-lee/junghyup-lee.github.io/index.md

 author_profile: true
 ---

-> I am a student in School of Electrical and Electronic Engineering at Yonsei University, currently pursuing Ph.D degree.
+> I am a student in School of Electrical and Electronic Engineering at Yonsei University, currently pursuing a Ph.D degree.
 >
 > My research interests are machine learning and computer vision, mainly including local feature matching, image restoration, and network compression.